 Resident Artist Workshop (RAW)

-SAFEhouse Arts encourages artists to consider participating for one year, beginning in November (applying by Oct 1) but also accepts applications throughout the year for shorter residencies.
+SAFEhouse Arts encourages artists to consider participating for one year but also accepts applications throughout the year for shorter residencies.

-Each RAW artist volunteers 15 hours per quarter, doing such tasks as cleaning, administration, house managing and all RAW artists are asked to provide production support at performances (running sound and lights).
-Volunteer hours must be complete before the residency.
+Each RAW artist volunteers 15 hours per quarter, doing such tasks as cleaning, administration, house managing, and all RAW artists are asked to provide production support at performances (running sound and lights).
+Volunteer hours must be completed before the residency.
 Training for running sound and lights is provided at the orientation during Community Day (see calendar).

-Before each residency, artists participate in SAFEhouse Art's quarterly Community Day & Orientation, which includes a photo shoot for publicity, cleaning, meetings for Lead Artists and festivals and usually an artist reception or performance.
+Before each residency, artists participate in SAFEhouse Art's quarterly Community Day & Orientation, which includes cleaning, meetings for Lead Artists and festivals and usually an artist reception and performance feedback session.

 During their residency, RAW artists must complete online forms for publicity, provide information for printed programs and fill-out a technical sheet for their performance.
 All of these forms can be found under Current Artists on our RAW Artists page.